 Geotab leads the commercial video telematics ranking by ABI Research

-Geotab®, a global leader in connected transportation solutions, has been ranked as the number one provider in video telematics by ABI ResearchPARAMARIBO, SURINAME , February 7, 2024 /EINPresswire.com/ -- Geotab®, a global leader in connected transportation solutions, has been ranked as the number one provider in video telematics by ABI Research, excelling in innovation and implementation.
+Geotab®, a global leader in connected transportation solutions, has been ranked as the number one provider in video telematics by ABI ResearchPORT- AU.
+PRINCE, HAITI, February 7, 2024 /EINPresswire.com/ -- Geotab®, a global leader in connected transportation solutions, has been ranked as the number one provider in video telematics by ABI Research, excelling in innovation and implementation.

 Geotab's Innovative Advantage